 3. Education and advocacy.
 Homelessness as a societal issue and as a personal lived experience are widely misunderstood and the subject or persistent myths and prejudices.
 The Homeless Advocacy Ministry at Saint Mark's seeks to counter this ignorance with a truer picture of the homelessness—the various ways individuals and families fall into homelessness, why they stay homeless, and how they get out of it—through forums, formation events, and other communications.

-The community will be located in the cathedral's lower parking lot from July 7 to September 10, 2020
+This self-governing, moveable community was once again hosted in the cathedral's lower parking lot from July 7 to September 10, 2020.

-In a recent message to the parish, Dean Thomason has announced that Tent City 3 will be returning to the Saint Mark's Cathedral Campus this week, and remaining here as our guests and neighbors until mid-September.
-We hosted Tent City every summer for 12 years in a row, 2001–2013, and, while we decry and lament the continuing crisis of homelessness in our city, we are delighted to be able to welcome them back in these extraordinary times.
-Reactions to the announcement have been extremely positive on the part of those who remember their previous visits.
-The cathedral is blessed by their presence in many ways.
+When Dean Thomason announced, in a message to the parish, that Tent City 3 would be returning to the Saint Mark's Cathedral Campus, the parish was excited.
+We had hosted Tent City every summer for 12 years in a row, 2001–2013, and, while we decry and lament the continuing crisis of homelessness in our city, we were delighted to be able to welcome them back in these extraordinary times.
+The cathedral has been blessed by their presence in many ways.